Latest Carpool News

 If you’ve got a smartphone (or even a tablet) sharing a ride can often be as simple as a few taps.

 Join a carpool instantly with UberPOOL and Lyft Line.
-If you’re able to plan a little farther ahead (just a few hours), Scoop and Waze Carpool are commute-period carpooling apps which match you with a passenger or driver and offer a lower per-ride cost.
+If you’re able to plan a little farther ahead (just a few hours), Scoop, Waze Carpool and Duet are commute-period carpooling apps which match you with a passenger or driver and offer a lower per-ride cost.

 |• Lyft Line||• Waze Carpool|